brenns10/brennan.io/_posts/2015-10-15-startup-buzz.md

 startup.
 There's even a "startup incubator" house ([IncubatorCLE][]) for a few computer science majors at my school to live at (which is, admittedly, pretty awesome).
 Online, I'm a regular reader of [Hacker News][hn], which is run by another startup incubator called Y Combinator.
-It's a community run site that focuses on technology news, but it definitely has a regular batch of "startup oriented" content in it.
+It's a community-driven site that focuses on technology news, but it definitely has a regular batch of "startup oriented" content in it.

 In particular, what I've noticed isn't the amount of buzz about startups.
 Like I said, I've put myself in an environment to hear a lot of it.
 What strikes me